bamboodigital/awesome-product-management/README.md

 ## Tools

+### To-Do

+#### To-Do

+A tool to quickly manage "to-dos". (https://to-do.microsoft.com)

+#### Trello

+Kanban-style boards to manage work items.
+Integrates well with teams and other services.
+Has a rich extensibility platform. (https://trello.com)

+#### Product Board

+productboard is the product management system that helps you understand what users need, prioritize what to build, and rally everyone around your roadmap. (https://www.productboard.com)

+#### Taskade

+Get work done with collaborative task lists, notes and video chat.
+Taskade is beautifully designed for remote teams. (https://www.taskade.com)

+### Notes

-### OneNote
+#### OneNote

 Efficient note-taking with superior organizational capabilities.
 Integrates easily with team-based workflows, where notes from the same notebook can be shared with many individuals. (https://onenote.com)

-### Bear
+#### Bear

 Note-taking in Markdown format, with tag-based organizational capabilities. (http://www.shinyfrog.net)

-### Trello

-Kanban-style boards to manage work items.
-Integrates well with teams and other services.
-Has a rich extensibility platform. (https://trello.com)

-### To-Do

-A tool to quickly manage "to-dos". (https://to-do.microsoft.com)

-### Notion
+#### Notion

 All-in-one workspace for teams and individuals. (https://notion.so)

+#### Notejoy

+A collaborative note-taking application that is simple, intuitive and allows you to focus on the notes rather than the process around those. (https://notejoy.com)

+### Product Roadmap

+### Research

+### Prototyping & Wireframing

-### Balsamiq
+#### Balsamiq

 Wireframing tool that allows building mocks without a strong focus on details.
 Extremely useful for situations where you don't want others to over-index on pixels and instead focus on the content. (https://balsamiq.com)

-### Sketch
+#### Sketch

 Mocking and prototyping made efficient.
 Offers many downloadable components that can help one create high-fidelity designs for websites, apps and other experiences. (https://www.sketchapp.com)

-### Figma
+#### Figma

 A better way to design.
 Design, prototype, and collaborate all in the browser—with Figma. (https://www.figma.com)

-### Taskade

-Get work done with collaborative task lists, notes and video chat.
-Taskade is beautifully designed for remote teams. (https://www.taskade.com)                                            |

-### Notejoy

-A collaborative note-taking application that is simple, intuitive and allows you to focus on the notes rather than the process around those. (https://notejoy.com)

-### productboard

-productboard is the product management system that helps you understand what users need, prioritize what to build, and rally everyone around your roadmap. (https://www.productboard.com)

-## Utilities

 ## Seeds

-## Open Source PM

 ## Frameworks